ToxicFrog/doom-mods/gzap/doc/gameplay.md

 - whether you've beaten the level.

 From here you can jump to any unlocked level, which will put you at the start of the level with everything you've collected so far.
+The `items` counter is repurposed to show the number of checks remaining in the level.

 The win condition is to beat (reach the exit of) every level; you don't need to collect every item.

-As you collect items, keys, level accesses, and maps are added to your inventory immediately.
+As you check locations, any keys, level accesses, or maps you find are added to your inventory immediately.
 Armour, weapons, powerups, etc go into a separate "randomizer inventory".
 You can open this and spawn any of the items in it at any time.
 If you find yourself lacking firepower or running out of health or armour, check your inventory and see if maybe you picked up a megasphere or plasma rifle that you forgot about.

 ## Multi-world